rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 ![](/images/netmon/30. execute_2.png)

 Change the “Program File” setting to read “Demo exe notification - outfile.ps1” Paste your one-line powershell reverse shell into the “Parameter” box Click Save

 → Start a nc listener on Kali, in the above example I am triggering the callback to port 4444, so we need to listen on that port:

     nc -lvnp 4444

 Now, trigger the Notification on the PRTG monitor page:

 ![](/images/netmon/31. trigger.png)

 To trigger the notification, click the Notepad/Edit box at the end of your notification's row.
 Then click the Bell icon to trigger.
 In about 5-15 seconds in your Kali nc listener window you should see:

 ![](/images/netmon/32. nc_connection.png)

-If it doesn't give you the prompt upon displaying the “connect to [x.x.x.x]” line, just hit <Enter> one time.
+If it does not give you the prompt upon displaying the “connect to [x.x.x.x]” line, just hit <Enter> one time.

 Success!
 We are system.

 <p>&nbsp;</p>
 =======================================================